-The Software Development Service Provider is required to work closely with the ICTA Technology Team and the Software Process Audit (SPA) consultants.
+The Software developing firm is required to work closely with the ICTA Technology Team and the Software Process Audit (SPA) consultants.

 All versions of deliverables will be reviewed by the team appointed by ICTA.

 All the deliverables must be verified and confirmed to be accurate and complete by the Project Implementation Committee (PIC) or the Project Management Committee (PMC).